Before You Take That Bite

 H.A.L.T.

 Are you too Hungry, Angry, Lonely, or Tired?
-Be gently with yourself.
+Be gentle with yourself.
 Be sure to eat each of your meals on time — not too early and not too late.
 If you are feeling fatigued or sick, get extra rest, take a nap, or plan to go to bed early.
 Make a phone call or write about whatever may be upsetting you.

 Take an action.

-FA is a program of action.
+Food Addicts in Recovery Anonymous is a program of action.
 Do something that is the opposite of eating; leave the kitchen, take a bath or a walk, make a list of all the things you're grateful for, read a book.
 Give the FA program a chance to work.
 The obsession will remain if you allow yourself to stay focused on food.
 When you do your one percent, the program can do the rest.

 Don't eat no matter what.